Groverize/protostream-interview/README.md

 ## Errors:
 Missing images in one of the object.
 Used a temporary placeholder but would likely just omit that video untill i've discussed with the client how to handle these types of issues.

+I forgot to keep committing often after breakfast so sorry about the lack of commits between 8:00-9:30.
+Generally, I'd commit each feature separately or if fixing issues, each issue would have it's own commit with an issue reference of some sort (ticket number/description.
+Depends on system).

 ## Notes
 I've used a pretty hacky way of getting screen size using the Angular CDK directly in a component.
 I would usually do this on a more global level but i was short on time and wanted to implement the responsive part roughly.